getsolus/help-center-docs/docs/user/hardware/compatibility/printers-scanners.md

 :::

-The following printers and scanners have been reported by users to work properly with Solus.
+Users have reported that the following printers and scanners work properly with Solus.

 | Brand   | Device      | Notes |
 | :------ | :---------- | :---- |